unifiedjs/unified-engine/doc/plugins.md

 Internally, a `fileSet` is created to process multiple files through **unified** processors.
-This set, containing all files, is exposed to plug-ins as an argument to the attacher.
+This set, containing all files, is exposed to plugins as an argument to the attacher.

 ### `fileSet.valueOf()`